nodanaonlyzuul/kubernetes_notes/kubectl.md

 ## `kubectl` commands

 `kubectl` is a way to get information about the cluster.
 I'm guessing it's interacting with the API provided by the master.
 A common format is `kubectl [ACTION] [RESOURCE]`.
+There is an [official cheatsheet](https://kubernetes.io/docs/reference/kubectl/cheatsheet/).

 ### kubectl cluster-info